Shopify/ui-extensions/packages/argo-checkout/src/extension-points/api/standard/README.md

 # Standard extension point API

 This document outlines the API that is provided to every extension point.
 When the extension point renders UI (like `Checkout::PostPurchase::Render`), these properties are part of the second argument to an extension point.
-When the extension point does not render UI (like `Checkout::PostPurchase::Inquiry`), these properties are part of the first argument.
+When the extension point does not render UI (like `Checkout::PostPurchase::ShouldRender`), these properties are part of the first argument.

 ## `locale`